Chao-Xi/jxazurebook/docs/az305/az305_test2.md

-* 1=1:Single tenant creation required only due to RD restrictions implemented.    ✅
+* 1=**1**  ✅ :Single tenant creation required only due to RD restrictions implemented.    ✅
-* 2=1:Need to add custom domain due to default .onmicrosoft.com domain on tenant creation   ✅
+* 2=**1**  ✅ :Need to add custom domain due to default .onmicrosoft.com domain on tenant creation   ✅
-* 3=2 Two policies requires, can't have multiple actions to block + allow on single conditional access policies.    ✅
+* 3=**2**  ✅ Two policies requires, can't have multiple actions to block + allow on single conditional access policies.    ✅
 	* One conditional access policy for** Multi-Factor Authentication (MFA) will be used for administative access**, and a **second conditional access policy in order to prevent external access**.

 #### Question 4

-You need to recommend a notification solution for the IT Support distribution group.
+You need to recommend a **notification solution** for the IT Support distribution group.

 What should you include in the recommendation?